 The English II course is designed to develop further the reading, writing, and analysis of grade 9 by exploring different critical approaches to literature.
-Texts are drawn from multiple genres, including drama, poetry, non-fiction, novels, and memoirs, and films.
+Texts are drawn from multiple genres, including drama, poetry, non-fiction, novels, memoirs, and films.
 Students develop inferential reading skills and compose essays of literary interpretation that assert and defend a position.
-The culminating project requires students to analyze a film and write a research paper about it.